torsday/notebook/dev_ops/docker.md

 docker run [image name] [command to run]
 ```

-If you want to start an interactive shell within your container:
+### Start an interactive shell within your container:

 ```bash
 docker run -it [image name] /bin/bash
 ```

-If you want to forward a port on the host to a port on the container:
+### Forward a port on the host to a port on the container:

 ```bash
 docker run --publish 3000:3000 [image name] [command to run]